 Alexander Richard Lacey worked as a clerk in the London Stock Exchange before the Lacey family moved to Orchard Mead, Haymead’s Lane, Bishop’s Stortford.

-Private Robert Richard Lacey (No. 21048946) served with the General Service Corps and he was 18 and unmarried when he died on 19 October 1947.
-He was run over by a train and decapitated.
+Private Robert Richard Lacey (No. 21048946) served with the 28th Training Battalion, General Service Corps and he was 18 and unmarried when he died on 19 October 1947.
+He was run over by a train near Holywood, and decapitated.
+He had only been in the Army since 16 October – some three days before he was killed.
 Private Lacey was buried in Holywood Cemetery on 22 October and his CWGC headstone bears the inscription: